mattpilla/Lilith/README.md

 - `.poke <Pokémon name or number> (shiny)`: gives types, abilities, stats, and sprite of Pokémon, using [PokéAPI](https://pokeapi.co/)

 ## Events
-- `On bot initialize`: joins voice channels specified in `config.json`
+- `On bot initialize`: joins voice channels and messages channels specified in `config.json`
 - `On user joining voice channel bot is in`: plays their entrance theme, if they have one
 - `On user leaving voice channel bot is in`: plays a sound clip to say bye